 Manitoba © Tony Hisgett

-Bordered by Ontario to the east, Saskatchewan to the west and the USA to the south, Manitoba is located on the stunningly beautiful and evocative area known as the prairies, a predominantly agricultural region steeped in history and culture.
-Locals and visitors here enjoy an active outdoors lifestyle centred around fishing, hiking and wildlife viewing.
+Bordered by Ontario to the east, Saskatchewan to the west, and the USA to the south, Manitoba is located on the stunningly beautiful and evocative area known as the prairies.
+It's a predominantly agricultural region steeped in history and culture, with locals and visitors enjoying an active outdoor lifestyle centred on fishing, hiking, and wildlife viewing.

-Manitoba's capital and largest city is Winnipeg, a fantastic place to explore in itself and located very close to Lake Winnipeg, one of the world's largest freshwater lakes.
+Manitoba's capital and largest city is Winnipeg.
+It's a fantastic place to explore and located close to its eponymous lake, one of the largest freshwater lakes in the world.
 But for those wanting to escape the city, this province boasts a rich cultural history and exciting attractions.

-Manitoba is believed to have been first inhabited shortly after the last glaciers melted away, as a large amount of petroforms (boulder mosaics) and medicine wheels can be found near Turtle Mountain in the southwest.
+Manitoba is believed to have been first inhabited shortly after the last glaciers melted away, as a large amount of petroforms, also called boulder mosaics, and medicine wheels can be found near Turtle Mountain in the southwest.
 North American aboriginals went on to inhabit the land before Henry Hudson sailed into what is now known as Hudson Bay in 1611.

-During the summer months, a trip out to Oak Hammock Marsh, Riding Mountain National Park or Polar Bear Capital Churchill will reward visitors with an incredible array of wildlife viewing opportunities.
-From polar bears and beluga whales in Churchill, to black bear and bison in Riding Mountain National Park and moose in Hecla-Grindstone Provincial Park, Manitoba is a nature-lover's paradise!
+During the summer months, a trip out to Oak Hammock Marsh, Riding Mountain National Park, or Churchill, known as the polar bear capital of the world, will reward visitors with an incredible array of wildlife viewing opportunities.